ONSdigital/eq-questionnaire-validator/doc/decisions/0012-repeating-answer-options.md

 We need to be able to identify which dynamic answers have been answered when sending the payload downstream to SDC.

-For Dynamic Answers driven by list collector sources, to do this, we would need to include the `list_item_id` for the answered item.
+For Dynamic Answers driven by list collector sources, we would need to include the `list_item_id` for the answered item.
 As a result, the answer payload sent downstream would only contain the prefixed `answer_id` and not the one that is dynamically generated at run time with the appended `list_item_id` outlined above e.g.
 ```
 {
-  answer_id: "some-id"
+  "answer_id": "percentage-of-shopping"
-  list_item_id: a
+  "value": 70
-  answer_value: 1
+  "list_item_id": afghjf

 },
 {
-  answer_id: "some-id"
+  "answer_id": "percentage-of-shopping"
-  list_item_id: b
+  "value": 30
-  answer_value: 2
+  "list_item_id": fdhjfl
 }
 ```

-For other sources, we would set the `list_item_id` and use it the same way it is used for list collector sources but instead of it being set to an automatically generated value we would set it to something related to each answer as per the checkbox example below:
+For other sources, we would set the `list_item_id` and use it the same way it is used for list collector sources but instead of it being set to an automatically generated value we would set it to to the option value with any spaces replaced with hyphens as per the checkbox example below:
 ```
 {
   "answer_id": "percentage-of-shopping",